uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/programming_model/algorithm_anatomy.rst

         .set_property_name_3(value_3);

-Descriptor is allowed to have any number of template parameters, but shall support at least two:
+A descriptor is allowed to have any number of template parameters, but should support at least two:

 - ``Float`` is a `floating-point type <floating-point_>`_ that the algorithm